LennyPhoenix/GodotDiscordSDK/README.md

 For more detailed documentation and instructions, head to [the wiki](https://github.com/LennyPhoenix/GodotDiscordSDK/wiki).

+## Quickstart

+Head over to the [Project Template](https://github.com/LennyPhoenix/GodotDiscordSDK-ProjectTemplate) and follow the instructions in the README.

 ## Downloading

 If you can't or don't want to compile the library yourself head to [the actions page](https://github.com/LennyPhoenix/GodotDiscordSDK/actions), or download [a specific release](https://github.com/LennyPhoenix/GodotDiscordSDK/releases).